RNGDelak/ord-transposition/alogrithm.md

 3) The system itself should not contain any **Infinite Desending Chains** of ordinal (**)

-## III.Proof (informal but the main purpose is to convey idea, not rigorously)
+## VI.Proof (informal but the main purpose is to convey idea, not rigorously)

 ### Lemma 1: there exist a largest ordinal O statisfy: g_{O}(n) = c for all natural number n and c